Dalimil/Find-and-Replace-Browser-Extension/README.md

 We split the UI layout to two types - simple and advanced.
 Because displaying all search options in one widget might feel overwhelming for regular users, there should be a way of switching the search UI to the 'advanced' state that would include regex options and helpful previews of matched regex groups etc.

-TODO: explain disabling buttons to draw attention to the active input field elements (when there are no results, or no search target)
+At the same time, we initially disable the action buttons when the user hasn't typed in anything into the search field yet.
+This is in order to draw attention to the active input field element, rather than overwhelming the user with options that cannot be used.
+Google Docs use the exact same design pattern.

-TODO: explain highlighting via inset box shadow the currently selected input area - (we always limit find & replace to current) - because user edits one textarea at a time - We want to draw focus to what text is going to be affected.
-If no textarea selected, select all available - for better usability (people might complain that the extension doesn't work otherwise).
-Or indicate that no valid input area present on the page.
+We add a box shadow highlight to the currently selected input area.
+If no single text area is selected, we higlight all text areas in the page.
+We do this to indicate which text is going to be affected by the search and replace operation and thus improve usability.
+Without the visual indicator people might complain that the extension doesn't work, while in fact they might just have a different text area selected.
+The search widget will also indicate if there are no editable text areas in the page.

 ##### Why not Material Design
 For the general look and feel, I decided not to use Google's increasingly popular [Material Design](https://material.io/) for several reasons.
 First, Material Design works well when there's a lot of space and all the elements can be spread out.
 Unfortunately, this extension's user interface is a small widget with very limited space and many condensed compononets.